falue/waldo/docs/docs.md

     - Use modifier '(...)scripts/remote.py -ap tracknumber &' to autoplay when startup RasPi
 - scripts/shutdown_button.py
     - displays 'ready' indicator LED (pin 16) and listens to pushbutton (pin 19)
-- scripts/numpad_listener.py
-    - should globally match keystrokes from keyboard to the specific waldo-window, no matter whats in the forgeground

 # Photos